songphuc19102004/FlashCardLearn/README.md

   - Able to return to the last viewd flash card.
   - Exam mode: Choose a flash card set and do a test on that set.
   - ...

+# May have feature
+  - Import quizlet flash card set to your desktop app.
+  - ...